SBeyzaEryilmaz/Garbage_Classification_with_CNN/README.md

 [EN] The CNN (Convolutional Neural Network) approach was used in this project to classify recyclable garbage.

-TrashNet, a data set made up of six different classifications, Glass, Paper, Metal, Cardboard, Plastic, and Garbage, was used.
+TrashNet, a data set made up of six different classifications, Glass, Paper, Metal, Cardboard, Plastic, and Trash, was used.

 The data set is available at [Dataset](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification)